Cowling, Earl Crag, Wainman's Pinnacle and Lund's Tower

 Ordnance Survey Explorer Map (1:25,000)

 Route amendments: At the start of the walk the path leading from Nan Scar to Colne Road does not’t appear to exist anymore so walkers need to take the Pennine Way track a little further along and then come back along Colne Road.
 The Pennine Way path has been diverted around Lower Summer House but is clearly marked.
-The path off Piper Lane towards Hallan Hill also is not’t there anymore.
+The path off Piper Lane towards Hallan Hill also is not there anymore.
 Walkers can either take the marked footpath on the left halfway along Piper Lane or the driveway further along the road after the house that we took that brings you to the path on Earl Crag.
 Finally the path from Bent to Glusburn Bridge at the Glusburn Bridge end is so overgrown its impassable so we had to continue down the drive to the main road.
-The amendments are courtesy of Steve Horsfall who walked the route in August 2014.
+The amendments are courtesy of Steve Horsfall who has regularly walked the route.
 The attached route files are updated to show the amendments.

 The Walk: